 Most forecasts show median home price will continue to fall in the second quarter then turn slightly positive in the third quarter.

 “We haven’t gotten to the bottom of prices,” says Olson.
 The earliest is September,”

 NAR's forecast calls for a string of 4-percent increases in the final quarter of 2009 and the first two of 2010, which will put them roughly at 2008’s level.
 The Mortgage Banker’s forecast is a little less positive.

 Both groups—along with the National Association of Home Builders—expect housing starts to be relatively depressed and fall until a surge of activity at the end of 2009 and in the first and second quarters of 2010.

-“We expect [first] quarter …to be the worst and there will be some improvement in the second quarter,” says the builder trade group chief economist David Crowe,” who adds lower interest are having only a marginal impact.
+“We expect the first quarter to be the worst and there will be some improvement in the second quarter,” says the building trade group's chief economist David Crowe, who adds lower interest are having only a marginal impact.
 “Time is about the only thing we have on our side.”

 Builders have been particularly disappointed in the government’s stimulus efforts and feel the lack of aid has something to do with a sense—unfair or not--that the group is partly to blame for the crisis.

 Otherwise, economists and industry players alike say some of the credit for the market’s condition should go to the government’s extraordinary intervention in the market.